Dr Ann Torugsa

-Ann has a broad range of research interests covering CSR, innovation management (in both the private and public sectors), collaboration on innovation, knowledge transfer, synergies between technological and non-technological innovations, social innovation, quantitative methodology and strategic management in general.
-She has published research articles in journals such as the Journal of Business Ethics, the International Journal of Innovation Management and Strategic HR Review, and has co-authored book chapters with publishers such as Wiley-ISTE and Edward Elgar Publishing.
-One of her works has been listed as 'Top 10 CSR Research Findings of 2012' by the Network for Business Sustainability at the Richard Ivey School of Business, University of Western Ontario in Canada.
+Ann's work appears in journals such as the Journal of Business Ethics, Journal of Business Research, Public Management Review, Australian Journal of Public Administration, International Journal of Human Resource Management, Human Resource Management Journal, International Journal of Innovation Management, AT Business Management Review, and Strategic HR Review.
+She has also co-authored book chapters with publishers such as Wiley-ISTE, Springer and Edward Elgar Publishing.
+One of her publications has been listed as 'Top 10 CSR Research Findings of 2012' by the Network for Business Sustainability at the Richard Ivey School of Business, University of Western Ontario in Canada.

 - Baseline Survey of the cost of administrative and regulatory compliance to Tasmanian businesses and the level of engagement of Tasmanian businesses with Digital Economy

 - Developing a framework for a place-based approach to economic diversification in Tasmania